o3de/o3de.org/content/docs/user-guide/components/reference/atom/decal.md

 ## Limitations ##

-There are currently a few limitations with the decal component:
+There are a few limitations with the Decal component:
-- Only 5 total different decal sizes are currently supported.
-All decals used should be one of 5 arbitrary sizes.
+- While decal textures can be any arbitrary resolution, the decal system only supports up to 5 unique texture resolutions.
+You can create additional decal textures, but the texture resolution must be one of the 5 sizes already in use.
-- All decal materials should specify both a base color and normal map.
+- All decal materials must specify both a base color and normal map.
 If any decal material is missing a normal map, then no decals will use a normal map.
 - The base color and normal textures must be the same size.

 ## Properties